McConnell announces plan to vote on slimmed-down coronavirus relief bill in Senate

 Pelosi and House Democrats passed a $3 trillion measure in May that would have funded another round of stimulus checks, unemployment benefits, hospitals, coronavirus testing, and provided money to states and cities, among other things.
 The White House and Senate Republicans dismissed the bill and said they would not consider it.

-In late July and early August, Pelosi and Schumer met multiple times with White House chief of staff Mark Meadows and Treasury Secretary Steven Mnuchin in an effort to come up with a compromise.
+In late July and early August, Pelosi and Schumer met multiple times with White House Chief of Staff Mark Meadows and Treasury Secretary Steven Mnuchin in an effort to come up with a compromise.
 But they failed, with Democrats refusing to consider a bill costing less than $2 trillion, and Republicans and administration officials dismissing that figure as too high.

 The House and Senate adjourned last month with no agreement.
 But the Senate is coming back into session Tuesday afternoon and the House returns next week, giving lawmakers one last chance to make a deal before adjourning through the election.

-Senate Republicans and administration officials believe Pelosi will come under growing pressure from moderate members of her own caucus who face tough re-elections and have been uneasy about the failure to act on additional economic stimulus.
+Senate Republicans and administration officials believe Pelosi will come under growing pressure from moderate members of her own caucus who face tough reelections and have been uneasy about the failure to act on additional economic stimulus.
 McConnell’s new legislation is partly an attempt to attract the attention of such lawmakers.

 “I’m optimistic in the next two weeks that the pressure and the voice of the American people will start to have an impact on members of Congress,” Meadows said Tuesday on Fox Business Network.

 McConnell has been working with administration officials for weeks to try to finalize the new Senate GOP bill, which he is calling a “targeted” coronavirus relief bill, but he’s faced competing pressures from Senate Republicans.
-Some conservatives didn’t want to spend any more money at all after Congress dedicated around $3 trillion to pandemic relief in the spring, while a handful of vulnerable incumbents who are up for re-election in November have been eager to vote on generous new aid for their constituents.
+Some conservatives didn’t want to spend any more money at all after Congress dedicated around $3 trillion to pandemic relief in the spring, while a handful of vulnerable incumbents who are up for reelection in November have been eager to vote on generous new aid for their constituents.

 A $1 trillion bill McConnell released in July was quickly rejected by many Senate Republicans, leaving the GOP without a unified position in the last round of negotiations.
 The new legislation, which McConnell planned to unveil later Tuesday, costs about half that much.
 It also repurposes unspent funds from the small business Paycheck Protection Program and other areas to keep the cost even lower and assuage conservative concerns.